Tyrn/wei/the-insider-en.typ

      "Are you sure that a meeting will occur?"
 Giles asked.

      "I  am  three hundred percent sure," Shavash replied.
 "The top  of the sect will  be there.
-It's our only  chance  -  to pick them all and cut them down to a demon's snot!"
+It's our only  chance---to pick them all and cut them down to a demon's snot!"

      "It's your only chance," Bemish said through his teeth.